LCC-CIT/CS295N-CourseMaterials/Labs/Lab03/Lab3Instructions_CS295N.md

-# Lab 2 – Creating Web Site Structure
+# Lab 3 – Working with Data
  CS295N, Web Development 1: ASP.NET

 **Contents**

 [TOC]

-## Part 1: Textbook Tutorial Exercise
+## Part A: Textbook Tutorial Exercises

-Complete Exercise 1-1 in *Murach's ASP.NET Core MVC*
+In *Murach's ASP.NET Core MVC*, complete exercise 2-2, "Build the Future Value app using the Empty template".

+You do not need to do exercise 2-1.

-## Part 2: Skeletal Web Site
+## Part B: Skeletal Web Site

 Add to the web site you crated in lab 1 by creating a "skeleton" (a set of empty pages) for your site.
 A site map is shown below for each group's web site.
 The site map is shown in the form of an un-ordered list.
 The main bullet points represent top-level web pages, and sub-point bullets represent pages linked from the top-level pages.